Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 Now, before this sounds like laziness, there is valid reason.
 One cannot simply exist in space without violent death.
 Dreams don't follow rules, you can be there in a dream.
 And I call it Project Tether because of the props.
 Parts of my bedroom, the bed, monitors, shelves, etc, will be floating around the player as they reside in a quiet, lonely haven in space.
 Away from the world, away from everything.
 Insulated.
 Cozy.
 Safe.

+Additionally, I plan on having music be an important part of this experience.
+Continuing on from my post on Bo Burnham's _Inside_ I plan on having the song _That Funny Feeling_ playing in both worlds, as if it's being heard from inside the dream and echoing inside.
+I feel the song, with it's quiet guitar strumming, and the campfire background sounds, will help to provide a cozy, fireside atmosphere mixed with existenstial dread that something is off or different about the dream world.

 More to come.

 # VR Time Capsule - Project Tether - Part 2